Have you been praying for a financial breakthrough?

 It seems to me that according to the Bible, the danger is in our relationship to money, not the money itself.

-It’s okay to have wealth and success, it’s just not okay to be in love with it.
+It’s okay to have wealth and financial success, it’s just not okay to be in love with it or to need it.

 I ended this with the parable of the bags of gold because it shows that we really have a responsibility to multiply what we have been entrusted with as much as we can.